pbon98/pbon98.github.io/index.md

 There should be whitespace between paragraphs.

-Hello, welcome to my portfolio site.
-I am currently a driver for a vending company called Canteen.
+Hello, my name is Parker Baughan, welcome to my portfolio site.
 # Header 1

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.